 Explore →Answers to common questions about making friends and meeting people in Glasgow.

 Want more tips?
-Read How to make friends after moving to a new city.
+Read How to meet people online.

 Log in.
 Go out.
 The fun way to meet new people — helping people connect since 2005.